crate/cratedb-guide/docs/performance/inserts/sequences.rst

 identifier governance, CrateDB does not need to generate any identifier values and primary key values can be inserted as-is from the source system.

-See [Replicating data from other databases to CrateDB with Debezium and Kafka] for an example.
+See `Replicating data from other databases to CrateDB with Debezium and Kafka`_ for an example.

-[Replicating data from other databases to CrateDB with Debezium and Kafka]: https://cratedb.com/blog/replicating-data-from-other-databases-to-cratedb-with-debezium-and-kafka

 *********************
  Implement sequences